hxrm/Medical_Scheme_Charges/README.md

 	<br>
   <em>Figure 8: Correlation Heatmap</em>
 </p>
-Figure 8 above display a correlation heat ma.
+Figure 8 above display a correlation heat map.
 This was used to shows the correlation between all variables in a dataset.
 The Pandas method `dataframe.corr()` is used to calculate the correlation coefficient for each variable in the dataset (NumFOCUS Inc, 2025).
 The method returns a float between 1 and -1, indicating the correlation between each pair of variables (NumFOCUS Inc, 2025).
 1 indicates perfect correlation, 0 indicates no correlation and -1 perfect negative correlation.
 This visual the matrix of correlations using the seaborn heatmap (Jain, 2024).
 Notable insights were:
 - The charges variable is positively correlated with age, BMI and children variables.
 Each of these variables have a positive linear relationship with the target variable.
 Therefore, for an increase in any one of the variables charges will increase too.
 - The correlation heat map confirms minimal correlation between independent variables, indicating that there is no multicollinearity that will contradict the multicollinearity assumption of linear regression.